smudgeapp/study-various/brspider/README.md

 # Spider for Crawling Google Searches and Scraping Business Recorder News Articles

-This is a small spider from crawling Google search results from the Business Recorder site and scrape the articles to a JSON file.
+This is a small spider for crawling Google search results from the Business Recorder site and scrape the articles to a JSON file.

 Google does not allow automated searches and the Business Recorder site's own search results are not as good (*even though they use Google's Programmable Search - probably some setting issue*).
 So this manual spider will take input search term and load the search results in the Chrome browser.
 The urls of the search results can then be collected and scraped.